 PW2292.
 Baccarat Antique Museum Piece.
 Beautifully made and well-proportioned pansy.
 This is a real gem.
 2 5/8 inches in diameter, 2 inches tall; fifteen ounces.
 Condition is excellent/as if it just came off the shelf at a fine goods store in Paris in 1850. $500

 PW888.
 Antique Baccarat Pansy and bud, circa 1850.
 Type 3.
 An excellent example.
 Beautiful colors and execution.
 Star cut base.
-This is a rarely beautiful pansy even for Baccarat – probably the finest example I have seen in person.
+This is a rarely beautiful pansy even for Baccarat – one of the finest examples I have seen in person.
 The surface of the dome is perfect – some wear on the base.
 2 7/8 inch diameter; 2 1/16 inches tall; one pound and three ounces. $950

 PW2145.
 Antique Baccarat Pansy and bud, circa 1850.
 Rare Type 2.
 These are far harder to find, especially in original, unrestored condition like this one.
 A nice example of this rare type.
 Condition is excellent/original – it has light to medium scratches, small nibbles, and a difficult-to-see faint bruise at about the level of the flower, below the curve on the side.
 2 15/16 inch diameter; 2 1/16 inches tall; one pound and three ounces. $1100